CS

 Feature Showdown

-The Maserati Grecale features a 11.9-inch touchscreen, while the Toyota LandCruiser 300 gets a 8-inch display and 7-inch instruments.
+The Maserati Grecale features a 12.3-inch touchscreen paired with a 12.3-inch digital dash, while the Toyota LandCruiser 300 gets a 8-inch display and 7-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

-The Maserati Grecale stands out with head-up display, wireless charging, panoramic roof, power tailgate and ambient lighting that you will not find on the Toyota LandCruiser 300.
+The Maserati Grecale stands out with head-up display, wireless charging, panoramic roof, power tailgate, Sonus faber audio and ambient lighting that you will not find on the Toyota LandCruiser 300.
 Which feature set matters more depends on your daily routine and priorities.

 Drivetrain